How to ensure democracy survives

 If we accept that this cycle of dictatorial leaders is “just the way it is”, then of course that complacency and apathy will make it possible for such men to rise to power again and again.

-One could argue that it is hit and miss - that a democratic society, by its nature, makes it possible for anyone to step up to the plate - but I offer another perspective, because in fact, men like Donald Trump and Benjamin Netanyahu should never have been permitted into positions where they could abuse the power and weaponize their nations against others.
+One could argue that it is hit and miss - that a democratic society, by its nature, makes it possible for anyone to step up to the plate - but I offer another perspective, because in fact, men like Donald Trump and Benjamin Netanyahu should never have been permitted through the front door in the first place.

 Let’s leave Russia and North Korea out of this discussion, because these nations have NEVER known true democracy - Russia has only known Czars and dictators for centuries, and North Korea was turned into a subservient nation of slaves by a single family who has ruled it with an oppressive hand for decades.